lepasq/cosplay-filter/README.md

     CONNECTION_LIMIT=20
     ```

+3. Next you need to change the path of your `.csv` files in the file `src/models/schema.sql` to your local path.

-3. Finally, start the server
+4. Finally, start the server

     ```sh
     npm start